woletee/Reinforcement-Learning-Sutton-and-Barto-/Chapter 5- Monte Carlo Methods.md

 - Only on the completion of episodes is the policy and the value estimates changed.

 What is Monte carol prediction.
+- There are basically two methods for estimating the value states in MC methods.
+- The first one is First-visit MC method where the value of a state is calculated on the very first visit of a state.